bluerust/blacksocks/README.md

 * built-in cached async DNS A resolver

+## Limitations

+* Only support IPV4.
+* Use epoll(), therefor only work on Linux.
+* Can not fully utilize mutlicore or hyperthreaded CPU.

 ## Intended use

 * Embedded devices.
-* Combine with iptables, redirect internet traffic through tunnel.
+* Combine with iptables, redirect Internet traffic through VPN tunnel.
+* ...